Table of Contents

 Since this is a slow juicer that does not suck in a lot of air, you can store the juice for up to 3 days.
 If you freeze it you can store it even longer.

 How much juice can it extract?

-But that would be at the cost of speed which is one of the biggest benefits of the latter.
+But that would be at the cost of speed, which is one of the most significant benefits of the latter.

 This machine will extract a good amount from fruits and vegetables.
 So a wet pulp makes you cringe then don’t hesitate to switch to this.